 Consider how two Request variables may be used in a simplified Process an organization uses to request leave, such as for a vacation.
 This simplified example does not discuss the procedural steps how to create these Request variables.
 This example is intended for conceptual purposes only to better understand how Request variables function in a Request.

-The person requesting leave, called the requester, uses a Date Picker control in the ProcessMaker Screen for the Task to request the dates for his vacation.
+The person requesting leave, called the Request starter, uses a Date Picker control in the ProcessMaker Screen for the Task to request the dates for his vacation.
 Call this Request variable

 BeginLeave, which is the Variable Name setting value for the Date Picker control in that ProcessMaker Screen.
 An example is shown below.